Linuswidmer/42_transcendence/TranscendenceSetup/TRANSCENDENCE_SETUP.md

     'channels',
 ]

-// follow the django channels tutorial for the websockets

-// adjust the app_server/asgi.py
+// IMPORTANT!!!

-// create a routing.py
+// setup a routing.py in app_server to handle incoming ws connections

-// create a websocket consumer

-// update settings.py
+// setup the app_server/asgi.py which is used to launch daphne for incoming ws connections
+// the appp_server/asgi.py relies on the pong/routing.py for url pattern matching

-# 2. Setting up NGINX for https and wss
+# 3. Setting up NGINX for https and wss

 cd ~/transcendence